 One of the many to become interested in the new religious message was John Bowne, whose young bride, Hannah Feake, had already become a Quaker.
 In 1661 John bought land and built a comfortable farmhouse.
 This house, little changed since he added the front part in 1680, still stands on Bowne Street, about two blocks from the meeting house.

 John Bowne, fully aware of the risk he incurred, invited the Friends in Flushing to hold their meetings in his home.
 In 1662 Stuyvesant’s soldiers arrested him and he was imprisoned, tried and fined.
 As John Bowne refused to pay the fine or escape when the prison door was left unlocked, Governor Stuyvesant felt forced to banish him from the Colony.
 He sent an account of the case to Holland on the same ship with John Bowne, but told Bowne he could get off wherever he wished.
 (John Bowne and Robert Fowler were the only people who called Governor Stuyvesant moderate.)
 Bowne got off in Ireland, went to England, and later to Holland, where he presented his case before the Dutch West India Company.
-The burghers in Holland replied immediately to Governor Stuyvesant with a letter establishing religious liberty in the colony: “The consciences of men at least ought ever to remain free and unshackled.”
+The burghers in Holland replied in 1663 to Governor Stuyvesant with a letter establishing religious liberty in the colony: “The consciences of men at least ought ever to remain free and unshackled.”

-John Bowne donated land and arranged for a burial ground on Northern Boulevard in 1676 (See Historic Graveyard), and in 1692 Bowne and John Rodman bought three acres of land from John Ware adjoining the graveyard to be used for a meeting house site.
+John Bowne donated land and arranged for a burial ground on Northern Boulevard in 1676 (See Historic Graveyard), and in 1692 Bowne and John Rodman bought from John Ware, three acres of land adjoining the graveyard to be used for a meeting house site.
 The Meeting House was built and the first recorded meeting held in it was in 1694.
 (See Historic Meetinghouse.)

 The early 1700s saw many converts to Quakerism in New York.
 Meeting attendance grew and Flushing Meeting decided to establish a school for their children in 1703, the first school in Flushing.
 In 1717 the Meeting House was enlarged to accommodate the Friends who gathered there for yearly meetings, sometimes numbering one or two thousand.